Mosque–Cathedral of Córdoba: Modern restorations (19th–21st centuries)

 In 1816 the original mihrab of the mosque was uncovered from behind the former altar of the old Chapel of San Pedro.
 Patricio Furriel was responsible for restoring the mihrab's Islamic mosaics, including the portions which had been lost.
 Further restoration works concentrating on the former mosque structure were carried out between 1879 and 1923 under the direction of Velázquez Bosco, who among other things dismantled the baroque elements that had been added to the Villaviciosa Chapel and uncovered the earlier structures there.
 During this period, in 1882, the cathedral and mosque structure was declared a National Monument.
 Further research work and archaeological excavations were carried out on the mosque structure and in the Courtyard of the Oranges by Félix Hernández between 1931 and 1936.
 More recent scholars have noted that modern restorations since the 19th century have partly focused on "re-islamicizing" (in architectural terms) parts of the Mosque-Cathedral.
 This took place in the context of wider conservation efforts in Spain, starting in the 19th century, towards studying and restoring Islamic-era structures.

 The Mosque-Cathedral was declared a UNESCO World Heritage Site in 1984, and in 1994 this status was extended to the entire historic centre of Cordoba.
 A restoration project began on the bell tower in 1991 and finished in 2014, while the transept and choir of the Renaissance cathedral were also restored between 2006 and 2009.
 Further restorations of features like chapels and some of the outer gates have continued to take place up to the late 2010s.

 On 8 August 2025, a fire broke out at 9:10 p.m. in a chapel used as a warehouse in the Almanzor extension.
 The flames reached the Chapel of Expectation, and after the firefighters intervened, the roof of this chapel collapsed under the weight of the water.
+In September 2025, authorities announced a comprehensive restoration project to repair the damage, which was projected to last until mid-2026.